How to Use Narcan (Naloxone) for Overdose Treatment

 Addiction Treatment and Drug Rehab After an Opioid Overdose

 Although Narcan effectively reverses the immediate effects of opioid use, it does not provide long-term treatment.
 If the cause of the opioid overdose was opioid misuse, a person must receive drug rehab treatment to prevent future overdoses and relapses.
 This will usually include tapering off a substance, medication, and therapy to address addictive behaviors.
 Long-term medications can be used with treatment to recover from an opioid use disorder.
 Inpatient rehabs as well as outpatient rehab options should be explored.
 At a drug treatment center, clients enter the track to addiction recovery with drug detox.
-Once the detox from drugs is completed, inpatient drug treatment begins.
+Once the drug detox treatment is completed, inpatient drug treatment begins.
 The important thing is that the condition is addressed.
 Addiction rehab saves lives.

 Using Narcan to Save Lives